 - 1. This section may apply to cutting authorities entered into under a Timber Sale Licence, or issued under licences with an allowable annual cut or maximum harvest volume; excluding Community Forest Agreements in section 6.1.1, Woodlots Licences in section 6.1.2, or any timber in the Research Forests noted in Table 6-7. - 2.
 The primary purpose for the cutting authority must be the removal of Mountain Pine Beetle (MPB) attacked Lodgepole pine where: - a.
-The estimated total net coniferous volume of timber on each cutblock for the cutting authority area is comprised of 75% or more grey MPB attacked Lodgepole pine1; and - b.
-The conifer species other than Lodgepole pine must be evenly distributed throughout each cutblock.
+The estimated total net coniferous volume of timber on each cutblock for the cutting authority area is comprised of 75% or more grey MPB attacked Lodgepole pine2; and - b.
+The conifer species other than Lodgepole pine must be evenly distributed throughout each cutblock. - 3.
+The stand-as-a-whole stumpage rate on the cutting authority area is the greater of: - a.
+Stumpage rate cutting authority is located.